 The Super Bowl attracts a large number of spectators, with the majority watching the game live on television.
-A large portion of those viewers want to place bets while watching the game, and they can do exactly that.
+A large portion of those viewers want to place the best Super Bowl bets while watching the game, and when they know how to bet on Super Bowl they can do exactly that.

-Sportsbooks will update their betting odds in real-time throughout the game.
-This will give you the chance to make bets on the point spread, total, or moneyline as the action unfolds.
-For example, the favorite to win the Super Bowl might change as the game plays out, and you can make bets accordingly.
+Sportsbooks will update their Super Bowl odds in real-time throughout the game.
+This will give online betting Super Bowl fans the chance to make Super Bowl bets on the Super Bowl point spread, Super Bowl over/under, or Super Bowl moneyline as the action unfolds.
+For example, the Super Bowl odds for the favorite to win might change as the game plays out, and you can make Super Bowl bets accordingly.

 The principles of live betting markets are exactly the same as described in the previous sections of this guide.
 As far as practicalities are concerned, live betting is most easily done through an online sportsbook or mobile betting app.
 However, it can also be done by visiting a retail sportsbook.

-Odds for Super Bowl prop bets are drastically different depending on the type of prop bet that you are making.
+The odds for Super Bowl prop bets are drastically different depending on the type of Super Bowl props that you are making.

 |Super Bowl Coin Toss||Heads -110||Tails -110|